How do I access information you hold about me?

 Information Commissioner’s Office

-The Information Commissioner has produced a range of guidance on your rights under the Data Protection Act 1998, including your subject access rights.
-You can find this on the ICO website
+The Information Commissioner has produced a range of guidance on your rights under the General Data Protection Regulations, including your subject access rights.
+You can find this on the ICO website.